 The Conservancy has historically focused on acquiring, or funding the acquisition of, land for perpetual conservation in accordance with its statutory mission and the objectives of the Coachella Valley Multiple Species Habitat Conservation Plan ("CVMSHCP").
 In addition, we have funded habitat restoration projects and small trail building projects, and since 2015, we have operated our Proposition 1 Grant Program which seeks to implement the California Water Action Plan in the Coachella Valley.
 In the course of our work, we have identified numerous needs in the Coachella Valley related to public recreation, historic preservation and climate change reduction which cannot be addressed with existing Conservancy bond funds.
-As a result, the main goals of Proposition 68 dovetail very neatly with local needs.

 - (a) Funding Priorities.
 Projects that implement the following Conservancy objectives will be eligible for support from Proposition 68: - 1.
-Enhancing access to outdoor recreation, including but not limited to: - a.
-Visitor-serving improvements (including buildings, athletic and visitor center facilities and landscaping), in parks, public open spaces or recreational areas; - b.
+Enhancing access to outdoor recreation, including but not limited to: - Visitor-serving improvements (including buildings, athletic and visitor center facilities and landscaping), in parks, public open spaces or recreational areas; - b.
 Trails through urban or natural landscapes, whether for hiking, biking, walking or equestrian use; - c.
 Acquisition of land or restoration of natural features and habitat areas that expands public access; or - d.
-Community access projects, such as interpretive facilities or language services, disabled access improvements, transportation services, training or public education that focuses on natural resource management or land stewardship programs. - 2.
+Community access projects, such as interpretive facilities or language services, disabled access improvements, transportation services, training or public education that focuses on natural resource management or land stewardship programs.
+(Note: community access projects are eligible either as stand-alone projects or as components of a larger capital project.) - 2.
 Preserving cultural or historical resources, including but not limited to: - a.
 Stabilization or restoration of historically significant buildings, monuments or infrastructure features; - b.
-Protection of archeological or cultural artifacts; or - c.
-Improvements, such as interpretive features, that provide education about habitat conservation, cultural artifacts or local history. - 3.
-Responding to climate change, including but not limited to: - Restoration of open space or habitat areas to remove invasive plants that contribute to global warming, use excessive amounts of water or harm endangered or threatened species of plants or animals and replace them with indigenous plants; - Public improvements or facilities that contribute to a reduction in vehicle miles traveled, such as small electric vehicle or bike lanes, charging stations or public transit facilities or programs; or
+Protection of archeological or cultural artifacts; or